Outplacement...for HR Managers

 A redundancy project is fraught with possible violent reactions, with volatile personalities capable of extreme actions against their employer, themselves and their families.
 It is probably the most dangerous and complex set of circumstances that any HR manager can be called on to manage and get RIGHT (an almost impossible task in most instances).

 A well designed Outplacement program can support the HR manager's legal and moral obligations to assist the transitioning employee to re-enter the workforce systematically in a professionally managed and caring process.
-It is not simply about a new resume and LinkedIn profile (that constitutes only about four percent of an Outplacement program).
+It is not simply about a new resume and LinkedIn profile (that constitutes only about four per cent of an Outplacement program).
 Outplacement programs that are limited in time, sessions or consultant availability are useless in covering both the HR manager's and employer's legal exposure.
 Only a proactive 24/7 program that comprehensively assists the affected worker back into meaningful employment should be considered and engaged.

 If an Outplacement program is not an unlimited case management process, then it is fundamentally flawed (possibly exposing the HR practitioner and the employer to ongoing liabilities, as mentioned above).

-In the event of litigation, a HR manager must be able to demonstrate clearly to a Court that they did everything possible to support the retrenched person.
+In the event of litigation, an HR manager must be able to demonstrate clearly to a Court that they did everything possible to support the retrenched person.
 I can assure you that it is a "very high bar that you have to jump over".

-If a recently retrenched employee suicides or harms others as a result of their depressive state, and their actions can in anyway be reasonably linked to their retrenchment, then a Court is unlikely to be sympathetic to the HR manager and/or the former employer.
+If a recently retrenched employee suicides or harms others as a result of their depressive state, and their actions can in any way be reasonably linked to their retrenchment, then a Court is unlikely to be sympathetic to the HR manager and/or the former employer.
 A clearly documented demonstration that everything possible was covered (and more) will be needed to avoid liability.

 Any old Outplacement program will not impress a judge…the comprehensive nature and scope of the program will!